hyle-team/bridgeless-core/x/tracking/spec/03_end_block.md

 ## Overview

-The `EndBlocker` function is responsible to checking the ability to liquidate position, liquidation and passing liquidation to distribution.
+The `EndBlocker` function is responsible for checking the ability to liquidate position, liquidation and passing liquidation to distribution.

 Position Liquidation Information:
 - **From** address of liquidator which emmit a  `contactCallLiquidated`